 - Brian Marick (a prominent Ruby programmer and tester).

-As you can see, the Agile approach was theorized and tested inside the Scrum community gathered in the early 1990s.
-Although it repeats and expands the principles of Scrum in many ways, it is still different.
+As you can see, Agile development was theorized and tested inside the Scrum community gathered in the early 1990s.
+Although it repeats and expands on the principles of Scrum in many ways, it remains distinct.
 While Scrum implies mostly the methodology of managing teamwork, the term Agile usually identifies the method of project stage structuring.
+Today, Agile is widely adopted by software development teams to improve collaboration, adapt to change, and deliver value faster.
+Its flexible approach to the entire development cycle allows teams to iterate quickly and respond effectively to evolving project needs.

 The initial reason why the Snowbird 17 met together was the feeling of frustration that originated from the experience of software development.
 After years of work, group members noticed that the focus of current software development shifted from satisfying a client to excessive project planning and product documentation.
 Snowbird 17 wanted to change things back.
 After three days of discussion, they forged four short maxims that conceptualized their vision of a new software development paradigm.